Kashish708/Player-Re-Identification/README.md

 - Computes feature similarity using cosine distance and matches using the Hungarian Algorithm.

-- Saves matches to a CSV and optionally visualises the results on frames.
+- Saves matches to a CSV and optionally visualizes the results on frames.

 ---
 ## **Tech Stack**